zoews/zoews.github.io/_posts/2018-08-08-sexual harassment.md

 -   Our intuitions and findings in this realm are always contingent.
 We must always contextualize what we produce within the day-to-day and institutional realities in which some narratives are given more power than others.

--   I want to use data science to interrogate and critique structures of power and oppression.
+-   I want to use data science to interrogate and challenge structures of power.
 (And I hope you want that, too!)

 Now, how did we get here?